jbruestle/flock/README.md

 ===============
 [TODO: Describe which type of *apps* are appropriate]

+While you read this, please feel free to take a peek at the example app, including in the `example` directory in the flock source.

 First, you need to create a new app, which is just a POST:

 ```